This page was reviewed under our medical and editorial policy by

 The FDA regulates aspartame and other food and drink additives in the United States.
 Other countries and territories have their own regulatory agencies responsible for making sure aspartame and other substances are safe, such as the European Food Safety Authority (EFSA).

 The FDA also offers recommendations for an acceptable daily intake of aspartame for individual consumers.
 That limit exceeds what most people would consume on a typical day based on weight.
-According to the FDA’s recommendations, a person who weighs 150 pounds would have to consume up to 17 cans of a typical diet soda or 92 packets of an aspartame-based table sugar substitute to reach that daily limit.
+According to the FDA’s recommendations, a person who weighs 132 pounds would have to consume 75 packets of an aspartame-based table sugar substitute to reach the daily limit.
 EFSA’s daily intake limit is slightly less than that.

-If you regularly consume aspartame and are worried about your health, check with a registered dietitian or your care team for guidance.
-If you’ve been diagnosed with cancer, it’s a good idea to work with your care team on maintaining a healthy diet.
+People who regularly consume aspartame and are worried about their health should check with a registered dietitian or their care team for guidance.
+People who have been diagnosed with cancer should work with their care team on maintaining a healthy diet.

 With respect to cancer and diet, researchers continue to monitor the effects of a wide range of substances, including artificial sweeteners such as aspartame.